toquidapus/Necohydra/updates.md

 - Added an advancement tracking system.
 - Added new minigames:
   - Fishing (inspired by Stardew Valley)
-  - Enchanting items (via Quark Oddities)
+  - Enchanting items
+- Added a system to quickly compare items.
+- Visual improvements on crafting tables and anvils.

 **User Interface & Controls**
 - Improved keybinds!
 The "Reset Keys" button now resets to proper defaults.